Curio articulatus (L.) P.V.Heath

 Curio articulatus, formerly known as Senecio articulatus, is an intriguing succulent with segmented, sausage-shaped stems.
 It grows up to 2 feet (60 cm) tall and spread slowly by underground stems.
 Stem segments are fleshy, up to 4 inches (10 cm) long, up to 0.8 inches (2 cm) in diameter.
 They are grey-green with markings of darker green or purple just below the petioles.
 Leaves are green, flushed purple when exposed to intense light, usually divided into leaflets, and up to 3.2 inches (8 cm) long.
 The plant loses its leaves and goes dormant in summer.
 Flowers are white and usually appear in winter in small corymbs that are about 0.5 inches (1.3 cm) in diameter.

-The specific epithet "articulatus" derives from the Latin word meaning "jointed, having joints" and refers to the stem segments united by joints.
+The specific epithet "articulatus" derives from a Latin word meaning "jointed or having joints" and refers to the stem segments united by joints.

 Light: Keep Curio plants in partial shade if outdoors, which is their preference in summer, and bright sunlight if indoors.
 They will grow in full shade but will become lank and leggy.